Mansiguptaa13/-Case-Study-1-Danny-s-Diner/Solution.md

 ORDER BY
   customer_id;
 ````
+#### Answer:
 | customer_id  | total_visits |
 | -------------| ------------ |
 |      A       |      4       |
 |      B       |      6       |
 |      C       |      2       |

+- Customer A visited the restaurant 4 times.
+- Customer B visited the restaurant 6 times.
+- Customer C visited the restaurant 2 times.